ibm-cloud-docs/dl/faqs.md

 You might have extra charges from your provider.
 Refer to your provider for their fee information.

-## How can I achieve redundancy with IBM Cloud Direct Link?
+## How can I achieve redundancy with {{site.data.keyword.cloud_notm}} Direct Link?
 {: #how-can-i-achieve-redundancy-with-ibm-cloud-dl}
 {:faq}

 Direct Link does not provide an inherently redundant service.
 Direct Link can provide diverse connections that enable customers to create redundancy via BGP.
-You can achieve diversity with Direct Link by connecting to more than one IBM Cloud Direct Link Dedicated provider for {{site.data.keyword.cloud_notm}}.
+You can achieve diversity with Direct Link by connecting to more than one {{site.data.keyword.cloud_notm}} Direct Link Dedicated provider for {{site.data.keyword.cloud_notm}}.

 ## What is the difference between the default "local" routing and the global routing add-on for Direct Link?
 {: #what-is-the-difference-between-the-default-local-routing-and-the-global-routing-add-on-for-dl}